 The Saints, Marie Jacobe and Marie Salome, were buried near a gusher.
 This lead to a cult around the 5th century and a chapel was built near the river's mouth there in 922.

-Built near the mouth of the Petit-Rhône, the Church of the Saintes Maries de la Mer held an important strategic position, because at the time of its construction, between the 9th and the 12th centuries, pirates were attacking the coast and it was necessary to defend it against invasions.
+The Church of Les Saintes Maries de la Mer held an important strategic position, as a matter of fact, at the time of its construction, between the 9th and the 12th century, pirates and Scarens were attacking the coast.

 It has a unique nave that is 15 metres high, a choir and an apse overlooked by a keep ion a hemycicle enclosing the old guard room called " high chapel".
 The church towers over the village is visible from 6 miles away.

 The church also served as a refuge for the inhabitants of the city and, inside, even a well is fund.
 Nowadays, the statue of Saintes Sara, a major figure of the Gypsy cultural tradition, is kept in the crypt, just beside a pagan altar from the 4th century.